vfmd/vfmd-spec/specification.md

 <h1 id="vfmd-specification">vfmd specification</h1>

-[vfmd] is a variant of [Markdown] with a formal specification of its syntax.
+[vfmd] is a variant of [Markdown] with an unambiguous specification of its syntax.

-This document describes the formal specification for the vfmd syntax.
+This document describes the specification for the vfmd syntax.
 It is intended to be read by someone implementing this specification to parse or otherwise programmatically interpret vfmd input.
 If you only intend to write a document using vfmd, please read the [userguide] instead.

 [Markdown]: http://daringfireball.net/projects/markdown/
 [vfmd]: introduction.md